-Further, as per the MoEF&CC, GOI Notification S.O 5845 (E) dated 26/11/2018 stated that "In paragraph 10, in sub-paragraph (II), for the words "hard and soft copies" the soft work copy shall be substituted".
-Accordingly, we are submitting herewith a soft copy of the same in CD and also communicated via email ID apccf@gmail.com.
+Further, as per the MoEF&CC, GoI Notification S.O.5845 (E) dated 26/11/2018, stated that "In the said notification, in paragraph 10, in sub-paragraph (ii), for the words "hard and soft copies" the words "soft copy" shall be substituted".
+Accordingly, we are submitting herewith soft copy of the same via email ID gczma.crz@gmail.com & direnv@gujarat.gov.in.